prestondeleo/prestondeleo/README.md

 - 🏫 Majoring in Computer Science and Cognitive Science with a minor in Artificial Intelligence at Case Western Reserve University (Class of 2025)
 - 🔬 Undergraduate Researcher, current research primarily in applications of artificial intelligence
-- 📫 Contact me via: prestondeleo@gmail.com or in my LinkedIn above!(Questions, employment opportunities, research, collaboration, etc.)
+- 📫 Contact me via: prestondeleo@gmail.com or in my LinkedIn above!(Questions, employment opportunities, research, collaboration)
 - ⭐  If you like any of my work please feel free to give it a star!

 <!--